micmejia/bible-dump/AMPC/Proverbs/Prov 18.md

-He who is loose _and_ slack in his work is brother to him who is a destroyer _and_ _he who does not use his endeavors to heal himself is brother to him who commits suicide_.
+He who is loose and slack in his work is brother to him who is a destroyer and he who does not use his endeavors to heal himself is brother to him who commits suicide.